Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 - `0b10 = end node` (red)
 - `0b11 = obstacle` (dark gray)

-These states are stored in `grid.squaresStates`, in a typed array with 8-bit integers as elements.
-Each 8-bit element contains the states of 4 consecutive squares.
-For example: the 1st byte stores states from indeces `0-3`, the 2nd byte stores states from indeces `4-7`, and so on.
+These states are stored in `grid.squaresStates`, in a `Uint8Array` where each byte packs four 2‑bit states.
+The 1st byte stores states from indeces `0-3`, the 2nd byte stores states from indeces `4-7`, and so on.

 - The `grid.getSquareState(squareIndex)` method returns the 2-bit value for the state of the square at the given index.
 - The `grid.setSquareState(squareIndex, newState)` method modifies `grid.squaresStates`, replacing the state of the square at the given index with the new state.